Noisey96/budget-chart-creator/README.md

 # Budget Chart Creator

-This project serves as a Microsoft Excel Add-in that creates charts to help with budgetting.
+This project serves as a Microsoft Excel Add-in that creates charts to help with budgeting.
 The charts created by this project all look similar.
 Each chart will be a bar graph where one can evaluate their previous transaction data in a specified item category against a specified monetary limit.
 This kind of chart is to help avoid overspending in a particular item category for the current month.

 This project is still in development.
 This project has an incomplete UI, makes too many assumptions, and is prone to errors.